certbot/certbot/certbot/docs/contributing.rst

 Certbot plugin snaps expose their Python modules to the Certbot snap via a `snap content interface`_ where ``certbot-1`` is the value for the ``content`` attribute.
+The Certbot snap only uses this to find the names of connected plugin snaps and it expects to find the Python modules to be loaded under ``lib/python3.8/site-packages/`` in the plugin snap.
+This location is the default when using the ``core20`` `base snap`_ and the `python snapcraft plugin`_.

 The Certbot snap also provides a separate content interface which you can use to get metadata about the Certbot snap using the ``content`` identifier ``metadata-1``.

 The script used to generate the snapcraft.yaml files for our own externally snapped plugins can be found at https://github.com/certbot/certbot/blob/master/tools/snap/generate_dnsplugins_snapcraft.sh.

 Once you have created your own snap, if you have the snap file locally,